REEF Marine Life Identification Classroom Teaching Modules

 - Paperless -- Instructor's text comes in digital format along with the photos and presentation, all on a USB Flash Drive. ($5 discount)

 *NOTE -- Except for the TWA region, the slideshow is currently only PC-compatible; we are working on a Mac-compatible version.
-The TWA region's Mac version of the curriculum file is currently not compatible with macOS Catalina due to a lack of support for several Adobe products that were used to build the files.
-We apologize for this inconvenience.
+The TWA region's version of the curriculum is a Powerpoint file and can be run on any PC or Mac computer with Powerpoint installed.

 A general outline of each course includes: